lehins/massiv/Quickref.md

   construction or conversion, eg. from a list or vector
 * array computation strategy will be combined according to its `Monoid` instance when two or more arrays are being joined together by some operation into another one.
-* Most of functions will respect the inner computation strategy, while other will ignore it due to their specific nature.
+* Most of functions will respect the inner computation strategy, while others will ignore it due to their specific nature.

 ## Naming Conventions